Intrinsic Motivation in Computational Creativity with Applications to Games. (Industry placement at Splash Damage and

-Christian studied Computer Science, History of Art and Business in Germany and the UK, and is now based in London to work towards a PhD in Computational Creativity, a subfield of Artificial Intelligence.
-He challenges the question how computers could ever become genuinely creative, by drawing on a highly interdisciplinary approach based on Philosophy, Cognitive Science and Philosophy.
+Christian studied Computer Science, History of Art and Business in Germany and the UK and is now based in London, working towards a PhD in Artificial Intelligence.
+His work challenges the question how computers could ever become genuinely creative with a highly interdisciplinary approach based on Computing, Cognitive Science and Philosophy.
 Over the last few years, he published papers on a wide range of topics, held a tutorial on intrinsic motivation in video games, and organised a workshop on computational serendipity and spent three months at NYU’s Game Innovation Lab for a research collaboration.
 Christian has substantial industry experience, looking back at three years in the R&D department of SAP SE for three years, Christian has substantial industrial experience.
 He enjoys working in an international environment with open-minded, passionate people.

 Home institution: Goldsmiths